Grate-Oracle-Lewot/GrateCrystal/README.md

 - Many changes to AI_SMART subroutines, and new ones added.
 These keep the AI aware of all the other changes I've made to the game, and occasionally revise strategies for specific moves, e.g. encouraging Roar/Whirlwind if Spikes are set up.

 ## Miscellaneous
 - If you're playing with hard level caps on, Pokémon will no longer gain any experience while in the Daycare, but they will still be able to breed.
-This is an unfortunate necessity of the interactions between how Daycare experience and leveling work and the ability to turn the level caps on and off at any time.
+Conversely, if you turn level caps off, walk around to give Daycare Pokémon experience, and turn hard caps back on, they may exceed the current cap.
+This is the best I could do given the cap toggle and how Daycare experience and leveling work, so please forgive me.
 - The Grimer and Koffing lines are now genderless, but can still learn egg moves from the egg move tutor.
 (This is purely to prevent Weezing from having Cute Charm, because... look at it.)
 - Sleep now lasts from 1 to 5 turns both in and outside the Battle Tower
 - Just like how Pokémon can't be Frozen during Harsh Sunlight, they now can't be Burned during Rain